rightjs/rightjs-docs/docs/en/tutorials/dom-navigation-and-manipulations.md

     var element = $('element-id');
     var elements = $$('div > div.foo + div.bar');

-RightJS supports all the CSS selectors up to the  Level 3.
-It will use a browser native css-selectors functionality if available.
+RightJS supports majority of the CSS selectors up to the  Level 3 and it will use a browser native css-selectors functionality if available.

 ## Node Relative Navigation, :subnodes